GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 BEST Back to School Books

-Since it’s back to school season, I want to hone my focus and share my “go to” books for establishing a respectful and positive classroom climate.
-These four back to school picture books are prominently displayed and enjoyed during the first few weeks of school (and are subsequently referred to throughout the entire year).
+Since it’s back-to-school season, I want to hone my focus and share my “go-to” books for establishing a respectful and positive classroom climate.
+These four back-to-school picture books are prominently displayed and enjoyed during the first few weeks of school (and are subsequently referred to throughout the entire year).

 This post may contain affiliate links.
 Please see my disclosure.

-Creating a community of respect and compassion is my favorite part of back to school each year.
+Creating a community of respect and compassion is my favorite part of back-to-school each year.

-Leave a comment and share your favorite back to school book below.
+Leave a comment and share your favorite back-to-school book below.

 You might also be interested in these posts: